New Zealand eruption death toll rises to 18 | Borneo Post Online

 A glow was visible from the vent area overnight “which confirms there is a high heat flow present,” said Geoff Kilgour, a volcanologist with GNS Science, which monitors seismic and volcanic activity in New Zealand.

-“This has been confirmed today by an aerial observation this morning that noted an active crater is emitting volcanic gas at a high rate and very high temperature” above 200 degrees Celsius (392 degrees Fahrenheit).
+“This has been confirmed today by an aerial observation this morning that noted an active crater is emitting volcanic gas at a high rate and very high temperature” above 200°C (392°Fahrenheit).

 The disaster has raised questions about why tourists were allowed on a volcano where experts had recently raised threat levels. — AFP